uk-gov-mirror/defra.rod-catch-returns-frontend/README.md

 ```/etc/clamav/clamd.conf```

-Find the LocalSocket file and use to set the clam variables - if these are not set then clam will run in local mode
+Find the LocalSocket file and use to set the clam variables - if these are not set then clam will run in local binary mode.
+There is no fallback

 ```
 CLAMD_SOCK=/var/run/clamav/clamd.ctl